dalaigiampiero/master-theses-NTNU/README.md

-This repository contains information about the Masters thesis of Dalai Giampiero, Master in Interactino design at NTNU i Gjøvik.
+This repository contains information about the Masters thesis of Dalai Giampiero, Master in Interaction design at NTNU i Gjøvik.